-My blog wouldn’t be complete without escarole with olives and capers, not only because it’s a light side dish but also because it’s typical of Neapolitan cuisine, though here with much less oil.
-This recipe dates back quite some time ago when I was given a lot of escarole for a collaboration with Love my Salad and I had to use it up.
-In fact, instead of using smooth escarole I used a special variety of curly escarole called Avral: delicious!
+This recipe really goes back a long time, when I was given a lot of escarole for a collaboration with a farm and I had to use it.
+Instead of using smooth escarole I used a special variety of curly escarole that is very tasty.

 - Difficulty: Very easy